National Parks

 For families with strollers, try the Riverside Walk at the Temple of Sinawava shuttle stop.
 Find an accessible 2.2-mile roundtrip trail from the Virgin River to the Narrows.

-For the adventurous families, Zion National Park offers guided horseback rides.
+For adventurous families, Zion National Park offers guided horseback rides.
 With a one-hour and three-hour tour to choose from, families ride in the shadow of the peaks.

 BARK program